Guancheng-Li/light_capture/README.md

 - [ ] put window always on top
 - [ ] centralized configuration management
 - [ ] use gnome-screenshot/scrot for snapshot and edit by this tool(use as merely front end)
+- [ ] Optimize font settings(by using font family instead of font file)
-- [ ] Sub Menu
+- [ ] Sub Menus
   - [ ] Fill Color (RGBA) - rectangle,circle
   - [ ] Fill - rectangle,circle
   - [ ] Border Size - rectangle,circle
   - [ ] Border Color - rectangle,circle
   - [ ] Color - arrow, number, pencil, pen, text
-  - [ ] Size - number, pencil, pen, text, blur, erasor
+  - [ ] Size - number, pencil, pen, text, blur, eraser
   - [ ] Font - text
 - [ ] other functions ...

 I am going to finish them with my trivial time out of work.

 Welcome to provide good ideas but I will not promise accept and finish them.

 Light & Portable is the rule, prefer to abandon some "useful" functions if they do not obey the rule.

 # Bugs